 Below, you’ll find a selection of books, ebooks, products and services that I’ve used and loved: they’ve added to my life in all sorts of different ways, from the ebooks which gave me a bunch of new ideas to the software that’s saved me time and hassle…

 Note: in most cases, links within the review are affiliate links, which means I get a few dollars commission if you decide to buy something.
 This helps me continue to write here on Aliventures!
 You can read my review and recommendations policy here.
+This applies to most Amazon links on my site, too: as an Amazon Associate I earn from qualifying purchases.

 Just click on the title of a product/service, or on the words “click here for full review”, to read more about it.